 Use your topping to further balance your crisp.
 Taste the crisp, and if it seems a little sweet to you, top it with some tart Greek yogurt.
 This will balance out the sweetness.
 If the crisp seems a little tart, serve it with vanilla ice cream or sweetened whipped cream to offset the tartness.

-I hope this little post has helped to demystify crisps for you a bit and liberate you to put your own spin on fruit crisp.
-It's easy to make, has a delightful contrast of texture and really is yummilicious!
+I hope this little fruit crisp recipe or rather, technique, has helped to demystify fruit crisps and/or fruit cobblers for you a bit, and liberate you to put your own spin on a fruit crisp.
+It’s easy to make, has a delightful contrast of texture and really is yummi!